Ben Barr: Providence

 In 2012 he rejoined Nate Leaman, who had hired him at Union, in Providence.
-He spent just two years with the program but both seasons saw the Friars post winning records, the first time the program had consecutive winning seasons since the early 1990's.
+He spent just two years with the program but both seasons saw the Friars post winning records, the first time the program had consecutive winning seasons since the early 1990s.

 Western Michigan

 In 2014, Barr left Leaman's shadow and became an associate head coach at Western Michigan.
 This time the positive results weren't forthcoming.
 The Broncos finished 7th out of 8 teams for two consecutive years in the NCHC and couldn't reach 10 wins in 2016.

 UMass

 Barr left the program and moved back east, taking an assistant position with Massachusetts under new head coach Greg Carvel. the Minutemen were recovering from a disappointing 4-year stretch under the previous bench boss and the abrupt change in scheme led to the program's worst record in 38 years.
 After the first year, however, the team took great strides and UMass won its first regular season title in 2019.
 The team reached the championship game that season but fell to defending champion Minnesota Duluth.
-Two year later, however, Barr's team got its revenge against the Bulldogs in the national semifinal and then went on to win the championship two nights later.
+Two years later, however, Barr's team got its revenge against the Bulldogs in the national semifinal and then went on to win the championship two nights later.